skbly7/django-cas2/README.md

 CAS 2.0 authentication module for Django with support for proxy authentication and single sign out.
 This project is a fork and rewrite of the original django-cas module which is found at https://bitbucket.org/cpcc/django-cas/ as of this writing.
-It is a drop-in replacement for most cases, but support for old versions of Python and Django is removed and in the case you need this (you really shouldn't) you have to look for the django-cas version mentioned above.
+It is a drop-in replacement for most cases, but support for very old versions of CAS, Python and Django is removed and in the case you need this (you really shouldn't) you have to look for the django-cas version mentioned above.

 [CAS](http://www.jasig.org/cas), Central Authentication Server, is an open source, single sign on solution for web applications.
 [Django](http://www.djangoproject.com/)